-In 3rd grade, students learn about the physical and living world as they make observations, experiment, research and record and present what they have learned.
-Third graders conduct hands-on experimentation to develop questions, hypotheses and make observations and conclusions.
+In 3rd grade, students learn about the physical and living world as they make observations, experiment, research, and record and present what they have learned.
+Third graders conduct hands-on experimentation to develop questions, hypothesize, and make observations and conclusions.
 Children may work in small groups or as a class observing and experimenting.
-As in other grades, the specific topics studied in science vary according to state however common topics studied in 3rd grade include: earth and space; plants; the cycle of life; animals; electricity and magnetism, and motion and sound.
+As in other grades, the specific topics studied in science vary according to state.
+However, common topics studied in 3rd grade include: earth and space; plants; the cycle of life; animals; electricity and magnetism; and motion and sound.
 Consult your child’s teacher or research your state’s science standards for more details.

 In order to build science skills, your 3rd grader:

 - Observes living and non-living things and makes inferences about the observations.

 - Researches information on a variety of topics using both text and digital resources.

 - Collects and uses data to support experiments and what he learns.

 - Records her observations both through writing and talking and uses those observations to explain and make conclusions.

 - Understands what living things need (air, water, and food) and what they do (grow, move, and reproduce).

 - Experiments with different types of materials and different matter such as solid, liquids, and gas.

 - Works in groups and as a class to conduct experiments and create projects.